The Best Low Maintenance Garden Ideas on a Budget

 Just fill them with soil and pick the perfect plants to inhabit their newfound homes.
 Whether it's a cascading ivy, a vibrant succulent, or a fragrant herb, there's a plant out there that's just waiting to thrive in your repurposed jar planter.

-Vertical Herb Garden for Small Garden Space
+Make Use of a Vertical Herb Garden for Small Garden Spaces

 Maximize space in a small garden by creating a vertical herb garden.
 Hang pots or use wall-mounted planters to grow your favorite herbs while adding visual interest to your garden.